GET STARTED

 Work-Study Research Assistant

 In general, the average work-study amount is between $3,000 and $4,000.
-While most jobs are posted on the work-study website, sometimes you can work to create a work-study position for yourself.
+While most jobs are posted on the Student Job board, sometimes you can work to create a work-study position for yourself.
 Some faculty may have funding (through grants, etc.) to hire you, while others may not.
 With the federal wage subsidy, it would cost a faculty member about $750-$1,000 to hire you for the year (if you earn your full allotment).
 If you are hired at $15/hr, this ends up being about 200-260 hours of work during the academic year.
 Usually students work 8-10 hours a week for their work study job.
 Sometimes it may be helpful for you to advocate for yourself and explain how this process works to the faculty member; they may not be familiar with work-study, or they may not realize how simple the process is to create a work-study position.
 For example, Feinberg faculty at the medical school are eligible to hire work-study students, but they often are not familiar with the logistics of hiring a student via work-study.

 That being said – we don’t recommend immediately emailing faculty asking for a job!
 Please work through the “Getting Started” modules 1-4 to learn best practices on how to identify and reach out to potential faculty mentors.